IQ-EQ Fund Performance Snapshot

 Key contributors during the period include:

-IQ EQ Strategic: Global Quality Equity Fund*: YTD 1.62% (Net of fees)
+IQ EQ Strategic: Global Quality Equity Fund*: April Ret.
+6.66% (Net of fees)

-The IQ EQ Strategic: Global Quality Equity Fund returned -3.23% over the quarter, compared with the MSCI World Index, which returned -1.71%.
-The Fund's underperformance was driven by Sector Allocation and Stock Selection, while Currency Effects provided a positive contribution.
-The negative Sector Allocation outturn was driven primarily by sector underweight positioning in Energy and overweight positioning in Information Technology.
-The Fund’s best performing sector allocation was underweight positioning in Financials.
-The negative contribution from Stock Selection was due to the poor performance of stocks such as Novo Nordisk and Adobe.
-The currency outcome was mainly driven by a rise in USD versus EUR during the quarter.
+The IQ EQ Strategic: Global Quality Equity Fund returned 6.66% over the month, compared with the MSCI World Index, which returned 7.64%.
+The Fund's underperformance was driven by Stock Selection, while Sector Allocation provided a positive contribution.
+Currency Effects had a negligible impact.
+The positive Sector Allocation outturn was driven primarily by sector overweight positioning in Information Technology as well as from Energy which remained underweight.
+The negative contribution from Stock Selection was due to the poor performance of stocks such as Wheaton Precious Metals and Shionogi & Co.
+The minor negative Currency Effect was due primarily to the Fund’s overweight position in USD, which weakened vs EUR during the month.

 Key contributors during the period include:

-The IQ EQ Global Focus Fund returned -2.46% during the quarter.
-The equity portfolio returned -3.2%, while the bond portfolio returned +1.7%.
-Within the equity book, TSMC and CBOE were among the best performers, while the biggest detractors from performance included Adobe and ADP.
-An overweight position in Industrials contributed positively to returns within the equity book.
+The IQ EQ Global Focus Fund returned 5.53% during the month.
+The equity portfolio returned 8.72%, while the bond portfolio returned -1.99%.
+Within the equity portfolio, holdings such as Cummins and TSMC were among the strongest contributors to performance during the month, while Tractor Supply and Merck detracted from performance.

 Key contributors during the period include: